Saidat23/devops.pbl/LEMP.md

 ![Screenshot 2023-09-27 182258](https://github.com/Saidat23/devops.pbl/assets/138054715/23c703ff-1104-47d4-b4eb-6f690a2ce43f)

-Select a free tier Instance type and your key pair if you have one or click on create new key pair.
+Select a free tier Instance type and your key pair, if you have one already or click on create new key pair.

 ![Screenshot 2023-09-27 182348](https://github.com/Saidat23/devops.pbl/assets/138054715/ec602634-9b42-494c-9fcf-c8f38133a5ad)